-Crypto Oasis announces multiple international and local projects and partnerships at Inaugural Genesis Night event
+Crypto Oasis announces multiple international and local projects and partnerships at inaugural Genesis Night event

 Another great remark was by DIG, who co-hosted the event as a company committed to making Blockchain omnipresent.
 Their CEO Haydn Snape stated: “This partnership with the Crypto Oasis is a great source of pride for us at DIG, because it solidifies the importance of the work we are all doing.
 Together, we are committed to revolutionising the Blockchain industry and creating innovative solutions that will make an impactful difference in this ecosystem.
 We are on the same page in that we acknowledge how crucial it is to leverage this partnership in a way that enables us to generate growth and development in GameFi and help it take off to unprecedented heights.
 We are in the business of the future, and this partnership will ensure that we get there first.”

 The event also announced the new partnership between bownce and Crypto Oasis.
-Bownce is the first IOT (Internet of Things) device of its kind that converges Blockchain technology, design and community spirit.
+Bownce is the first IoT (Internet of Things) device of its kind that converges Blockchain technology, design, and community spirit.
 It bridges the gap between fitness and the metaverse.
-The new partnership will support and foster their set up in the Middle East.
-Crypto Oasis will not only support the geographical move, but also their shift into the Blockchain space, having their IOT devices introduced in the Metaverse.
-Due to the relevance of this partnership on the company’s new endeavours, bownce’s entire leadership team flew in from Germany for the event.
+The new partnership will support and foster their setup in the Middle East.
+Crypto Oasis will not only support the geographical move but also their shift into the Blockchain space, having their IOT devices introduced in the Metaverse.
+Due to the relevance of this partnership on the company’s new endeavors, bownce’s entire leadership team flew in from Germany for the event.

 Crypto Oasis welcomes the new partners to its growing Blockchain ecosystem in the Middle East and looks forward to working together to discover expanded opportunities as they transform traditions and revolutionise Blockchain.
 Genesis Night was just the beginning, the Crypto Oasis Society will ensure that our partners and investors can connect, engage, learn and advance the Blockchain economy in the Middle East.